-Due to the current outbreak of the novel coronavirus (also known as Covid-19), all formal invigilated exams will be replaced by online forms of assessment.
+Due to the current outbreak of the novel coronavirus (also known as Covid-19), the majority of formal invigilated exams will be replaced by online forms of assessment.

 For the latest guidance, including information about online assessments and the recently announced No Detriment Policy, please visit the University’s FAQs for students webpage.